LBRYFoundation/lbry.org/docs/news/124-rocketsaway/index.md

 ---
 author: reilly-smith
-title: '#LBRYcast Evolution'
+title: "#LBRYcast Evolution"
-date: '2017-08-03 00:17:30'
+date: "2017-08-03 00:17:30"
-cover: 'lbryui-banner.png'
+cover: "lbryui-banner.png"
 ---

 With the launch of [open beta](/news/popup-open-beta) on July 31st, we're officially entering LBRY Year Two.
 So we figured it was time to update #LBRYcast as well.

-*(Haven't grabbed the beta yet?
-Do it [here](/get/).)*
+_(Haven't grabbed the beta yet?
+Do it [here](/get/).)_

 LBRYcast will now be a weekly spotlight on new and great content available on the network.
 Each week, we'll spotlight one or more creators that are available via LBRY.

-LBRY users who watch this content will earn a reward *every week*.
+LBRY users who watch this content will earn a reward _every week_.
 If you've entered your email in the LBRY app, you'll receive a notification each week with the new content.
 You can also look for a post on this blog.

 Or you could just look for the content in the app itself, which is marked with a bright red rocketship.